top of page

 Signs of Ego-driven Behaviours: Frequently changing your behaviour or opinions depending on who you’re with, seeking constant validation, avoiding vulnerability, and feeling disconnected from your authentic self.

 This defence’s superpower: The carousel of selves that ego creates helps you navigate social situations and avoid rejection or judgment.
-But this constant shifting can prevent you from being authentic, leading to a disconnection from your true self and from others.
+But this constant shifting can prevent you from being authentic, leading to a disconnection from your self and from others.

 Overcoming Ego Defences: Challenge your fears of judgment by stepping out of your comfort zone.
 Take small social risks to practice authenticity and build confidence.